 Posted by: Crystal Williams on: November 1, 2019 | Print This Page

 Face-jaw-teeth transplants are one of the most complicated surgeries due to differences between the donor and recipient.
-This month, the United States approved a patent submitted by a Johns Hopkins research team for a new way to perform facial transplants.
+This month, the United States Patent and Trademark Office approved a patent submitted by a Johns Hopkins research team for a new way to perform facial transplants.

 “Our work began as a mission to create a computer-assisted planning and execution system for improving outcomes related to complex facial transplantation, but soon it evolved into many more exciting, everyday applications like Neurosurgical Procedures and Computer-assisted Cranioplasty” says Chad Gordon, DO, director of both the Neuroplastic and Reconstructive Surgery program and the Johns Hopkins Center for Neuroplastic Surgery and the primary inventor of the system.